Here's a look at Thursday's Indiana opponent:

 What they do well:

 The Hawkeyes seem to be a reminder of IU's team last season: a high-scoring, efficient offense skilled at shooting the 3-pointer and rebounding the ball.
-Iowa leads the Big Ten by a large margin in scoring, putting in 83.6 points per game.
-Michigan State, the second team, is nearly seven points back.
-Even while giving up the fourth-most points per game, the Hawkeyes still have the highest scoring margin, outscoring their opponents by more than 16 points each contest.
-As a team, they shoot 47 percent from the field, and two of the team's most frequent shooters – Aaron White and Basabe – shoot 59.2 and 56.4 percent, respectively, from the field.
+Iowa leads the Big Ten by a large margin in scoring, putting in 83.5 points per game.
+Michigan State, the second team, is more than six points back.
+Even while giving up the third-most points per game, the Hawkeyes still have the highest scoring margin, outscoring their opponents by 14.8 points each contest.
+As a team, they shoot 47.1 percent from the field, and two of the team's most frequent shooters – Aaron White and Basabe – shoot 59.4 and 56.4 percent, respectively, from the field.

 Inside, Iowa's big men have propelled them to second in the league in blocked shots, with the help of White, Basabe and center Gabriel Olaseni.
-The Hawkeyes have also overtaken the Hoosiers as the top rebounding team in the conference, after the Hoosiers were outrebounded by Purdue Saturday, another team at the top of the conference in that category.
+The Hawkeyes have also overtaken the Hoosiers as the top rebounding team in the conference.

 G Roy Devyn Marble, Sr.

 Marble isn't the sharpest shooter on his team by a long shot.
-From the field, he's the worst of the team's five consistent starters, but he's also taken over 300 shots in 25 games this season, averaging 16.4 points per game to lead the Hawkeyes.
+From the field, he's the worst of the team's five consistent starters, but he's also taken 341 shots in 27 games this season, averaging 16.9 points per game to lead the Hawkeyes.
 His 3-point shooting percentage barely dips, though, from his shots inside, making him nearly an equally as potent shooter no matter where he is on the court.